 With overall trends leaning towards toxin-free, sustainable living, people are looking for simple ways to reduce their impact, including their wine choices.
 In fact, the global consumption of organic wine doubled between 2012 and 2017 and continues to increase today.

-All of these little choices can also make a big impact when it comes to planning your next meeting or conference.
-From working with environmentally conscious partners to selecting for organic wines, each choice demonstrates your commitment to sustainability and will have a positive impact on both your host community and your delegates.
+All of these little choices can also make a big impact.
+From choosing environmentally conscious businesses to selecting organic wines, each choice demonstrates your commitment to sustainability and will have a positive impact.

-If you’re looking for an organic local wine to include in your next event, be sure to check out the following wineries:
+If you’re looking for organic local wines, be sure to check out the following wineries: